How Can You Manage Negative Emotions Through Emotional Regulation?

 What are the four R's of emotional regulation?

-The four R’s of emotional regulation may refer to the four R’s of emotional intelligence, a closely related concept.
+The four R’s of emotional regulation or emotional self-control may refer to the four R’s of emotional intelligence, a closely related concept.
 The four R’s are realize, recognize, refine, and reframe.
 Realize typically means fostering self-awareness to acknowledge your emotional state and what your emotions are communicating.
 Recognize often means attaching a label to an emotion and identifying when it occurs.
-Refine typically refers to refining your understanding of your own emotional states and broadening your emotional vocabulary.
+Refining typically refers to refining your understanding of your own emotional states and broadening your emotional vocabulary.
 Finally, reframe often refers to “flipping” a negative emotion to a positive one by finding positive aspects of the situation that are triggering the emotion.

 What is at the root of emotional dysregulation?